 The decision about who is the Best Interests decision maker is a crucial point, and the unhelpful answer is that it depends on the decision.

-For day to day decisions about care or activities of daily life, it is likely to be the person’s primary carer.
+Otherwise, for day to day decisions about care or activities of daily life, it is likely to be the person’s primary carer.
 (This will often be the parent(s) who may have already cared for that young adult all their lives making decisions under parental responsibility.
 But from the age of 16, this is governed by the MCA, and not a right under parental responsibility).

 For decisions about serious medical treatment, the law regards the decision maker as being the person responsible for delivering the treatment – eg the key surgeon or doctor.